 “—After all, you told me you wanted to attend college for the additional education, but when you graduated you were going to get serious about helping me.”
 Vena shook her hands to accentuate her point amid her stress.
 “I’ve been getting more and more requests from adventurers lately and I can hardly find the time to research ways to improve your father’s condition.”

 “I know, I just thought—”

-“I’m... sure I will.”
-Ellie’s expression twisted to a scowl as her mother turned away to continue working with her plants.
-“Anyway, I’m gonna go see how Dad’s faring.”
+“I’m sure I will…” Ellie’s face twisted to a scowl when her mother turned back to her plants.
+“Anyway, I’m gonna go see how Dad’s doing.”

 “You know what I say about slamming doors in this house, young lady.”

-“Sorry.
-I didn’t mean to.”
+“Sorry, I didn’t mean to.”